 8 Two Irish names reinforce the idea that the "Black Irish" distinction relates to hair colour and complexion.
 "Dougal" comes from Gaelic elements meaning "Black Stranger" and was used for Latin or Norman-French incomers with dark hair and darker skin.
 "Fingal" derives from elements meaning "pale stranger" - ie, blonde Scandinavians with paler dkins.

 Archaeologists have discovered that wealthy black Africans lived in Roman Britain in one of the country's earliest examples of multiculturalism.
 "Analysis... contradicts assumptions about the make-up of Roman-British populations as well as the view that African immigrants were of low status...
 The link between slavery and Africans is an early modern one.
 In the Roman world this simply was not the case.
 Slaves in Roman times could come from any area." ...
 African men had immigrated to Britain, invariably with the Roman Army, and had brought their wives and children.
 "We're looking at a population mix which is much closer to contemporary Britain than previous historians had suspected.
 In the case of York, the Roman population may have had more diverse origins than the city has now."

 Due to ancient migrations of Indo-Europeans throughout Eurasia, people with "European" traits can be found in some quite surprising places.
 Green eyes are very common among some tribes in Afghanistan, the most famous example being Sharbat Gula, the Afghan girl on the cover of the June 1985 issue of National Geographic.
 Blue eyes can be found in India.
-There are blond Iranians◊, blond Pakistanis◊, and even blond Mongols◊.
-Well, the Mongols did capture and enslave Slavs when they invaded Eastern Europe.
+There are blond Iranians◊, blond Pakistanis◊, and even blond Mongols◊ (Genghis Khan himself was said to be green-eyed and red-haired).